haiduc77/IE_SimpleTest/README.md

 - svcPlanName = *APPLICATION_PLAN_NAME
 - sqlServerName = *SQL_SERVER_NAME
 - sqldbName = *SQL_DBNAME
-# Params that have a default value, but you can change it for you own project if you have a scaling plan.
+# Params that have a default value, but you can change it for your own project if you have a scaling plan.
 You can check in the main ARM templates what are de allowed values.
 - sku
 - sqldbCollection
 - sqldbEdition